• facebook

 • Image Compression

-It is a kind of data compression used to compress images without losing quality using visual perception and statistical properties of image data.
+It is a kind of data compression used to compress images without losing quality by using visual perception and statistical properties of image data.
 Image compression can also be lossy or lossless.

 • Lossy Compression